AndreaMnzt/DTNsimulator/README.md

 # DTNsimulator
-Simulator of a DTN network for the analysis of a Game Theoretic protocol designed by Andrea Manzato and Anna Dorna.
+Simulator of a DTN network for the analysis of a Game Theoretic routing protocol designed by Andrea Manzato and Anna Dorna.

 ![Example_scenario](example.png)